oliverschwarz/ai-newspipe/README.md

 ## System requirements

-I am working on a Mac so I don't know whether everything will work on a Windows computer my default.
+I am working on a Mac so I don't know whether everything will work on a Windows computer by default.
 I have left the Windows world many years ago so unfortunately I will not be able to give much support.
 Additionally I am learning python so I may miss some details here - but I will document them as I learn them.

 * Python 3.12+ (it may run with older versions)
 * ChatGPT API key and subscription (you will need a different subscription than your ChatGPT Pro subscription)